An intuitive construction of modular flow: Mathematical background

 As an example of a von Neumann algebra describing a quantum subsystem, we may think of the Hilbert space $\H = \H_1 \otimes \H_2,$ and take $\A$ to be the set of operators acting only on the first tensor factor:

 It is easy to check that this is a von Neumann algebra, and that its commutant is given by

 Given any vector $\ket{\Omega} \in \H,$ one can produce a Schmidt decomposition:

-The best-behaved states are those for which the Schmidt eigenvectors form complete bases of $\H_1$ and of $\H_2$.
-These states are ``fully entangled,'' and they have the property that the reduced density matrices on $\H_1$ and $\H_2$ are invertible.
+If the Schmidt eigenvectors form complete bases of $\H_1$ and of $\H_2$, then we say the state $\ket{\Omega}$ is ``fully entangled'' or has ``full Schmidt rank;'' in this case, the reduced density matrices of $\ket{\Omega}$ on $\H_1$ and $\H_2$ are both invertible.

-For a general von Neumann algebra $\A,$ there is generally no associated tensor product structure, and one cannot talk about the Schmidt rank of a vector $\ket{\Omega}.$ There is, however, a more general criterion that captures the essential physics of a state having full Schmidt rank: this is the condition that $\ket{\Omega}$ is \textit{cyclic and separating}.
+For a general von Neumann algebra $\A,$ there is generally no tensor product structure for which $\A$ corresponds to a tensor factor, and one cannot talk about the Schmidt rank of a vector $\ket{\Omega}.$ There is, however, a more general criterion that captures the essential physics of a state having full Schmidt rank: this is the condition that $\ket{\Omega}$ is \textit{cyclic and separating}.

 Formally, the state $\ket{\Omega}$ is said to be cyclic for $\A$ if the set